 It could be that your dog had a negative experience previously, they may not like the motion or noise, or they could suffer from motion sickness.

-No matter how big your dog or how tough they may appear, dog anxiety during car travel can affect any breed and is something you need to address; they won’t simply get used to it.
+No matter how big your dog or how tough they may appear, dog anxiety during car travel is a health issue and is something you need to address; they won’t simply get used to it.

 So let’s look at what causes some of our four-legged friends to be fearful of motors, how to cure dog car anxiety and when should we consult a veterinarian?